Detox at Chenot Palace on Splendid Swiss Lake

 detox in Switzerland

 The Chenot Method® of detoxification incorporates millennia old eastern methods such as TCM system of meridians, European hydro and mud therapy, with the newest nutritional and technology-based science to reset the overworked body and the mind.
-You need to dedicate time for this and the Chenot Palace Weggis requires a minimum stay of seven nights.
+You need to dedicate time for rebalancing and the Chenot Palace Weggis requires a minimum stay of seven nights, six days of treatments.

-While the paths of your meridians and lymphatic pathways are cleaned through daily energetic treatments, the toxin-burdened body shrinks away with each aromatherapeutic bath, signature mud wrap and jet shower.
-Three times per week a water exercise in the pool strengthens, and any water stuck in the accumulation areas is cleared away.
+While the paths of your meridians and lymphatic pathways are cleaned through daily energetic treatments, the with toxins-burdened body shrinks away with each aromatherapeutic bath, the blissful floating hot mud wrap finished with an invigorating jet shower.
+Three times per week a water exercise in the pool strengthens, as any water stuck in the accumulation areas in the body is cleared away.
 I recommend adding a lymphatic facial that will redefine your puffed up contours within an hour.
-So much water is retained in our chin, under the eyes and the sides of your face.
+So much water is retained in our chin, under the eyes and the sides of our face.
 The suction cups effectively channel out this undesired accumulation, like deflating a balloon.

 luxury bedroom for detox

 The Chenot Palace in Weggis opened in 2020.
-In the pandemic years, not as strictly lockdown in Switzerland, most staff from other Chenot locations like Greece and Italy moved here, meaning that they have plenty of expertise in practicing the method.
-Completely renovated indoors, the two contemporary and two turret Swiss style buildings were accompanied by a state of the art extensive spa and medical area.
-The well-maintained Japanese gardens are a treat for the eyes even in winter as the giant bonsais gracefully welcome at the entrance and the waiting lounge in the medical wing.
+In the pandemic years, not as strictly lockdown in Switzerland, most experienced staff from other previous Chenot locations like Greece and Italy moved here, meaning that they have plenty of expertise in practicing the method.
+Completely renovated, the two contemporary and two turret Swiss style buildings were accompanied by a state of the art spa and medical area.
+The stunning Japanese gardens are a treat for the eyes as the giant bonsais gracefully welcome you right at the entrance and through the glass window panes from the waiting lounge in the medical and technology wing.

-On bad weather days, the cosy library lounge pamper healthily with non-alcoholic cocktails.
-The guests’ favourite is the Italian spritz (made with Lyre, low calorie tonic, sparkling water and a slice of dried orange), but I also like the refreshing, not sweet virgin mojito, and the Zero gin and tonic with a cucumber slice and a selection of Chenot low caffeine teas, plus herbal tisanes.
-The view over the lake from there lures you in even on a sunny day.
-There are plenty of art and design books to leaf through.
+On the bad Swiss weather days, the cosy library lounge pampers with a selection of Chenot low caffeine teas, herbal tisanes and non-alcoholic cocktails.
+The guests’ favourite is the Italian spritz (made with Lyre, low calorie tonic, sparkling water and a slice of dried orange), but I also like the refreshing, not sweet virgin mojito, and the Zero gin and tonic with a cucumber slice.
+The view over the lake lures you into the plush chairs even on sunny days.
+There are plenty of art and design books to leaf through and table games to entertain in groups.

 Walks from Chenot Palace in Weggis, Switzerlandlake Lucerne

-Top floors only have smaller rooms.
-Contemporary, comfortable and luxurious naturally hued interior design was set the same for all the rooms.
+Contemporary, comfortable and luxurious naturally-hued interior design was set for all rooms.
 The doubles have an extra chair by the table.
 In the minibar all you find is an assortment of European waters.
-The high altitude Swiss Valser spring water is replenished daily complimentary, but it is also available in the waiting lounges.
+The high altitude Swiss Valser spring water is replenished daily complimentary, it is also available in the waiting lounges.
 The new building rooms have larger bathrooms and the rooms in the same category, but the views are interrupted by other buildings as it’s at the back behind the old buildings.
 Tasteful, jolly art graces the walls all over the five starred Palace.

 Art at Chenot PalaceBest detox in Switzerland